mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 **Bogdan/Björn's Erlang Abstract Machine** (BEAM) is the virtual machine that powers the Erlang and Elixir programming languages, among others.
 I first came across it through a [Computerphile Video](https://www.youtube.com/watch?v=SOqQVoVai6s) at the beginning of my journey into functional programming.
 Initially, many of its virtues went over my head.
 But in time (and with a ravenous addiction to watching talks from [Strange Loop Conferences](https://www.youtube.com/@StrangeLoopConf)) I came across a few talks that shifted my entire perspective on programming after spending some time in the real world of software development.

-Eventually, I stumbled onto [Joe Armstrong](<https://en.wikipedia.org/wiki/Joe_Armstrong_(programmer)>)'s talk called [The Mess We're In](https://www.youtube.com/watch?v=lKXe3HUG2l4).
+It was [Joe Armstrong](<https://en.wikipedia.org/wiki/Joe_Armstrong_(programmer)>)'s talk called [The Mess We're In](https://www.youtube.com/watch?v=lKXe3HUG2l4) which first had a hand in this shift.
 Joe was one of the co-creators of Erlang, and this talk, I feel, illustrates the relevance of its concerns around the dire state of modern computer programs to modern computer programmers very effectively.
 He uses his background in physics and his depth of experience in programming to discuss mainstay computing concerns such as performance, complexity, documentation, and so on, while consistently injecting both humorous and enlightening insights at every turn.
 I was so taken by this talk that I felt I had to see more from him, and this is when things really changed for me.

 ### Systems That Run Forever

 The talk [Systems That Run Forever, Self-Heal, and Scale](https://www.youtube.com/watch?v=cNICGEwmXLU) is one that I consider **essential viewing** for any programmer with the slightest passion for their craft or financial incentive to build fault tolerant systems.

 In this talk, Joe shows how the actor model mirrors parallelism in the real world, considers the difficult problem of distributed data and computation, presents _real solutions_, and expounds on the importance of recoverability and fault tolerance.
 For me, the greatest takeaway from this is the following: If you want fault tolerance, _you **must** have distributed systems_.
+This is because you can't have fault tolerance on a single machine - what happens if that machine breaks?
+Forces beyond the programs we write can take down our infrastructure at any moment.
+Therefore, we require redundancy as a protection against failure.
+As soon as we have two machines, we have a concurrent, distributed program.

 It's not much help for me to just regurgitate points better made by the man himself, so rather than go through each and every bit of information in the talk, I'll just highlight hereafter one particularly important section summarily - what Joe calls the "Six Rules of Wault Tolerant Systems".